lonelydawn/angular-column-filter/README.md

 If u want to extend or change its apply, u can simply modify column-filter.directive.js.

 ## parameter
-Currently, we have only parameter.
+Currently, we have only one parameter.
 * ng-table-data

 This parameter construct the table including of data and data's filter.